 These range-of-motion, stretching, strengthening or balance control exercises can be both preventive or rehabilitative.
 Just be careful to not exacerbate your injuries further by overextending beyond a more than comfortable pain threshold.

-Though these exercises are great for improving ankle stability, if you already have an ankle injury, make an appointment at The Foot Practice for an assessment and ask about the best ankle stability exercises for your condition.
+Though these exercises are great for improving ankle stability, if you already have an ankle injury, make an appointment at The Foot Practice for an assessment and ask about the best ankle stability exercises and treatment.